One Day in Sedona: A Day Trip From Phoenix

 Go Wine Tasting

-If you’ve seen enough red rocks on your first day in Sedona, then consider spending part of your second day enjoying some wine in nearby Verde Valley.
+If you’ve seen enough red rocks on your first day then consider spending part of your second day enjoying some wine in nearby Verde Valley.

 This organised tour from Sedona visits four of the best wineries in the Verde Valley where you get to taste a range of unique wines as well as enjoy a small lunch.